Hollywood Boulevard Commercial and Entertainment District: Continued decline

 Despite the district's historic designation, it experienced continued decline throughout the 1980s and into the 90s.
 Garden Court Apartments was demolished in 1984, this despite it being listed as a Los Angeles Historic-Cultural Monument.
 Hollywood Brown Derby closed in 1985 and two years later the building was gutted by fire, then further damaged by squatters.
-The Dyas Building lost its primary tenant in 1982 and Millers Stationers moved out of its building in 1986, citing crime and vagrancy in the area.
+Dyas Building lost its primary tenant in 1982 and Millers Stationers moved out of its building in 1986, citing crime and vagrancy in the area.
 Max Factor also moved out of its salon, the building then turned into a museum that closed in 1996.

 On the theater front, Studio Theatre, which had been renamed Holly Cinema, closed in 1986; Pussycat Theater, which had become Ritz Theatre, closed in 1991; Hollywood Theater shut down in 1992; and even the prestigious Egyptian shut down in 1992, after which it fell into disrepair.

 The 1994 Northridge earthquake caused even more damage to the district.
 Worst hit was Hollywood Brown Derby, which was condemned after the earthquake and demolished soon after.
 Additionally, both Warner Theatre and Hillview Apartments closed in 1994 due to a combination of earthquake damage and damage caused by B Line construction.
-Fox Theater also closed in 1994 due to earthquake damage and Vogue Theatre closed in 1995.
+Fox Theater also closed in 1994 due to earthquake damage, while Vogue Theatre closed in 1995 and C.C.
+Brown's closed in 1996.

 Despite all this, the district did experience some successes during this time.
-In 1986, Janes Residence reopened as an information center with a 14000 sqft mini-mall in front, this despite the NRHP listing describing the Janes Residence interior as dilapidated just two years prior.
-In 1985, Hotel Roosevelt underwent a $35 million renovation, and in 1989, after the Paramount Decree was relaxed, the Walt Disney Company bought the El Capitan, at which point the theater underwent a $14 million renovation and reopened in 1991 as the studio's flagship.
-The El Capitan also underwent a $10 million renovation in 1995, due to damage it received during the Northridge earthquake.
+In 1986, Janes Residence reopened as an information center with a 14000 sqft mini-mall in front, this despite the NRHP listing describing the Janes Residence interior as dilapidated two years prior.
+In 1985, Hotel Roosevelt underwent a $35 million renovation, and in 1989, after the Paramount Decree was relaxed, the Walt Disney Company bought El Capitan, at which point the theater underwent a $14 million renovation and reopened in 1991 as the studio's flagship.
+El Capitan underwent another $10 million renovation in 1995, this one due to damage it received from the Northridge earthquake.
 Finally, several more museums opened in the district during this period, including Frederick's of Hollywood's Celebrity Lingerie Hall of Fame in S. H. Kress in 1986, Ripley's Believe It or Not!
-Odditorium in the Bank of America Building in 1992, and Guinness World of Records Museum in the Hollywood Theater in 1994.
+Odditorium in the Bank of America Building in 1992, and Guinness World of Records Museum in Hollywood Theater in 1994.

 The Church of Scientology also bought three more buildings in the district during this time: Guaranty in 1988 and Congregational Church and Security Trust in 1995.